Trajan: Legacy

 Ancient sources on Trajan's personality and accomplishments are unanimously positive.
 Pliny the Younger, for example, celebrates Trajan in his panegyric as a wise and just emperor and a moral man.
 Cassius Dio added that he always remained dignified and fair.
 A third-century emperor, Decius, even received from the Senate the name Trajan as a decoration.
-After the setbacks of the third century, Trajan, together with Augustus, became in the Later Roman Empire the paragon of the most positive traits of the Imperial order.
+In the Later Roman Empire, following the setbacks of the third century, Trajan, together with Augustus, became the paragon of the most positive traits of the Imperial order.
+Emperors in the 4th century were honoured by the Senate with the acclamation Felicior Augusto, Melior Traiano ("May you be more fortunate than Augustus and better than Trajan").
+The fourth-century emperor Constantine I is credited with calling him a "plant upon every wall" for the many buildings bearing inscriptions with his name.